-The main factors that contributed to the growth in adjusted net income were: (i) increase of our total revenue and income, primarily due to higher TPV and our focus on growing our base of SMB merchants; (ii) improvement in financial efficiency, reflected by the reduction in financial expenses, net as a percentage of our financial income from 98.9% in 2016 to 57.5% in 2017; and (iii) operational leverage, which resulted in a reduction in cost of services, administrative and selling expenses as a percentage of total revenue and income from 65.7% in 2016 to 64.0% in 2017.
-See "Item 3.
-Key information-A. Selected financial data" for a reconciliation of adjusted net income (loss) to our profit (loss) for the period.
+The main factors that contributed to the growth in adjusted net income were: (i) increase of our total revenue and income, primarily due to higher TPV and our focus on growing our base of SMB merchants; (ii) improvement in financial efficiency, reflected by the reduction in financial expenses, net as percentage of our financial income from 98.9% in 2016 to 57.5% in 2017; and (iii) operational leverage, which resulted in a reduction in cost of services, administrative and selling expenses as percentage of total revenue and income from 65.7% in 2016 to 64.0% in 2017.
+See "Summary Financial and Other Information" for a reconciliation of adjusted net income (loss) to our profit (loss) for the period.